taosu0216/taosu0216/README.md

 # My experience
 - 🌱 I’m currently learning linux/k8s/network/ai infra
 - 👯 I’m looking to collaborate on docker/kubernets
-- 🔭 I’m currently working on Jinan Supercomputer Center, Luchen Tech, ByteDacne, and now is the time for entrepreneurship.

 # My languages
 (not real...)